learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ### Explaining the Vending Machine

-Many vending machines use a grid to identify which snack one wants.
+Many vending machines use a grid to identify which snack the customer wants.
 The keyword "grid" should immediately suggest an AoA.
 Using a coordinate like `[3][2]` we might pick the third element on the 4th row (remember, indexes start at 0 in a Ruby vending machine).